systematic-magic/AgingPMC/editorials_news_pdf.rst

 - Space is allowed (but not mandatory) after semicolon and colon.
 Space is mandatory after both (JournalName and page numbers) dots.
 Other spaces are not allowed.

-- Page number range can be written either in full (12063-12074) or in shorten format (12063-74).
-Both formats are allowed.
+- Page numbers must be written in shortened format (12063-74).

 - DOI must be in "https://doi.org" format.
 There must be no dot at the end.